SrgyPvlv/SrgyPvlv/README.md

 - 👋 Hi, I’m @SrgyPvlv
 - 👀 I’m interested in programming
 - 🌱 I’m currently learning J2SE,J2EE,Spring Boot
-- 💞️ I’m looking to collaborate on very light project
+- 💞️ I’m looking to collaborate on some project
 - 📫 How to reach me s.a.pavlov@mail.ru

 <!---